-OAHS February Students of the Month
+OAHS March Students of the Month

-Oxford Area High School recently held a breakfast to recognize the school’s Students of the Month for February.
+Oxford Area High School recently held a breakfast to recognize the school’s Students of the Month for March.
 Each month teachers in selected departments nominate underclassmen for this honor, with the final selections made by the school administration.

 Students of the Month are chosen based on criteria including demonstrating an effort and desire to learn; involvement in school and classroom activities; respect for all school policies and personnel; concern for the school community and friendliness and support for other students.
 The following Students of the Month for March were named after being nominated by members of the English and special education departments.

 Oxford Area High School recently named its Students of the Month for March.
 Seated from left are freshmen Maria Zermeno-Sahagun, Nadia Bakalez and Heather Mullins, sophomore Emily Stewart and junior Addy Rogers; standing from left are junior Dominic Sassi, sophomore Justin Dawson, junior Alina Snopkowski and freshman Damian Garcia.

 Nadia Bakalez, freshman: Nominating teacher Jill Dunfee said, "Nadia has been consistently outstanding this year.
 She strives to do her best on all assignments and participates in class during discussions.
 Nadia is polite and respectful to her teacher and peers."

 Damian Garcia, freshman: Nominating teacher Jean Coldiron said, "Damian models leadership in our Foundations of English class.
 He arrives to class on time, he completes his work, and he assists other classmates when necessary.

 "In addition, Damian is a respectful, cooperative and conscientious student.
 He is a good role model for other students."